Registration for CIG49 is open now until November 7th, 2025.

 All-Teams and X-Rounds

-As much as possible this year the all-teams event and x-rounds nights of play will be scheduled for the same day/weekend to reduce travel costs and potential infection.
+As much as possible, the All-Teams event and X-Rounds nights of play will be scheduled for the same day/weekend to reduce travel costs.

 Regional Tournaments